weymann/DIRIGERA-OH-Drops/README.md

 | `ota-progress`        | Number                | R          | Over-the-air current progress                    |    X     |
 | `json`                | String                | R          | JSON structure and updates of this device        |    X     |

+Channel `brightness` can receive

+- ON / OFF teyes
+- numbers from 0 to 100 where 0 will switch the light off

 See [sartup mappings](#startup-channel-mappings) for device startup behavior.
 See [OTA channel mappings](#ota-mappings) for over the air updates.
 See section [Links and Candidates](#links-and-candidates) how to handle channels `links` and `link-candidates`.